 ADHD and autism are separate neurodevelopmental disorders that can share some symptoms.
-There are key differences, and a person can have both conditions.
+There are key differences between the conditions, and a person can have both.

 We also explore whether there is a relationship between the two conditions and describe diagnoses and options.